MNegus/droplet-impact-plate/README.md

 ```shell
 nohup ./run_simulation droplet_impact_plate N &
 ```
-Here the command nohup sends what would have been outputted to the command line into a file called nohup.out, and the & sign suppresses the terminal output.
+Here the command `nohup` sends what would have been outputted to the command line into a file called `nohup.out`, and the & sign suppresses the terminal output.
 This means that the code is running in the background and you can safely close all terminal windows.
 When you run this command, you'll get a command line message that looks something like